 If the machine is low on power, difficult to start or runs poorly at idle speed: always check the spark plug first before taking any further action.
-If the spark plug is dirty, clean it and check that the electrode gap is 0.026 inch
+If the spark plug is dirty, clean it and check that the electrode gap is 0,5 mm.

-(0.65 mm).
 The spark plug should be replaced after about a month in operation or earlier if necessary.